Get insider access

 Best Bass Headphones

-If you listen to a lot of bass-heavy genres like dubstep, EDM, or hip-hop, you likely want a pair of headphones that can add a solid amount of punch and thump to your music.
+If you listen to a lot of bass-heavy genres like dubstep, EDM, or hip-hop, you'll likely want a pair of headphones that can add a solid amount of punch and thump to your music.
 While many headphones are bass-heavy, it's important to find a pair with a balanced enough sound profile that maintains detail in the rest of the mix so your music doesn't sound muddy or muffled.
+Part of this means looking at more than just bass such as also assessing the mids and treble curves.
+For example, a frequency response with de-emphasized treble leads to a bassier sound.

 1. Best Bass Headphones

 The best headphones for bass we've tested are the Sony WH-1000XM4 Wireless.
-These high-end headphones are the previous generation of the Sony WH-1000XM5 Wireless but still offer great value.
-Out of the box, these over-ears have a bass-heavy sound profile that delivers extra thump, rumble, and boom, which is great if you love genres like funk or dubstep.
-You can also tweak and adjust their sound to suit your tastes using their companion app's graphic EQ and presets.
-They support LDAC too, which is Sony's proprietary codec for high-res audio.
+These high-end headphones are the previous generation of the Sony WH-1000XM5 Wireless but offer better value than their updated version.
+Out of the box, they have a bass-heavy sound profile that delivers extra thump, rumble, and boom, which is great if you love genres like EDM or dubstep.
+You can also tweak and adjust their sound to suit your taste using their companion app's graphic EQ and presets.
+They support LDAC, Sony's proprietary codec for streaming high-res audio.

 See our review